These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 12. Mulch Plant Stems

-The real problem of controlling the critters is their ability to get in the stems of plants where spraying will not affect them.
+The real problem with controlling the critters is their ability to get into plant stems, where spraying won’t reach them.
 Therefore, covering the main stem with mulch will help prevent squash vine borer eggs from being deposited there.

 An adult female moth is capable of laying up to 150 eggs in a season.
 A good mulch will form a protective barrier for the plants’ stems.